CMU-SAFARI/Load-Inspector/README.md

-> _Rahul Bera, Adithya Ranganathan, Joydeep Rakshit, Sujit Mahto, Anant V. Nori, Jayesh Gaur, Ataberk Olgun, Konstantinos Kanellopoulos, Mohammad Sadrosadati, Sreenivas Subramoney, and Onur Mutlu, "[Constable: Improving Performance and Power Efficiency by Safely Eliminating Load Execution]()", In Proceedings of the 51st International Symposium on Computer Architecture (ISCA), 2024_
+> _Rahul Bera, Adithya Ranganathan, Joydeep Rakshit, Sujit Mahto, Anant V. Nori, Jayesh Gaur, Ataberk Olgun, Konstantinos Kanellopoulos, Mohammad Sadrosadati, Sreenivas Subramoney, and Onur Mutlu, "[Constable: Improving Performance and Power Efficiency by Safely Eliminating Load Instruction Execution](https://arxiv.org/pdf/2406.18786)", In Proceedings of the 51st International Symposium on Computer Architecture (ISCA), 2024_

 If you find this tool useful for your research, please cite using: